valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Long and growing list of behavioral keywords is provided in no particular order.
 There are too many to list, these are just some common useful ones as well as some commonly tried keywords you might want to avoid.
 The basis of a good personality trait is something strong and focused the AI has a strong unique association for.
 Broad words like good or evil aren't very useful, when the behavior is what we are after.

 `cold-blooded, psychopathic, mad, or ruthless` are all weak.
 The character may smile or act friendly, behaving more like an IRL sociopath might. `Bloodlust, crazy` are weak too, they don't create the degree of havoc you'd expect. `cruel, sadistic` are great, these tend to make the characters into violent sociopaths. `stabby` is a cool comedic trait in this category, it makes the character speak in stab puns without actually stabbing other characters more. `cruel` is good for creating violent sociopaths too. `brutal, dangerous` are effective evil sociopath traits.
 With these and other flavor traits you have your evil violent character. `lunatic` doesn't have much research but may be a better trait for insanity, `maniac` is good, but makes characters very energetic or bipolar.
-Or rarely in turns them into otaku figurine collectors.
+Or rarely it turns them into otaku figurine collectors.

 Continuing with the bad guy theme the seven sins all work. `glutton(ous), lust(ful), greedy/avaritious, envious, slothful, proud` all work.
 Wrath is the exception and doesn't produce satisfying results, but can easily be replaced with `angry&cruel`.
 Based on research with the angriest wizard that ever lived, anger related tags especially `the angriest` are effective.

 `chivalric, just, benevolent` work for creating paladin- or white knight types.
 These may be combined with more morally ambiguous or gray traits like `sour` to create a character that isn't as pristine or stereotypically lawful good.
+According to Zaltys using a combination of `MIND:chivalric&noble just knightly` might even make these behavioral traits too strong for some tastes.

 Then there's `stoic, serious, calm` for more brooding or detached traditionally masculine types.
 Of course these may be used just as well to create a dour experienced femme. `professional` creates the polite valet/waiter-type character.
 This would be good for a lawful evil type character too.

 `horny, stoic, apathetic, wry, clever, witty, addicted` all do exactly what you'd expect out of them, they work good. `teasing, joking` are both good and even better when put together.
 There isn't much to say about mental keywords that have the intended effect. `judgmental` turns a character into a judgmental... prick.
 It is a very effective keyword for making an 'asshole' character.